DaniFoldi/bundled-lint-config/README.md

 Yes, some of the rules/presets are opinionated.
 No, I will not create addons for the one rule you want to change (eg. `"quotes'`).
 They are not better in any way.

+The point of such a preset is to have _some_ default that all contributors can agree on, so they can move on to more important things.

 ## License

-All packages, and this repository are licensed under the MIT license.
+All packages in this repository are licensed under the MIT license.